 It is important to note that these are the Top Tier Pokémon based on rankings from PvPoke and from investigation and research.
-What team you choose to use is entirely up to you and it is our hope that this guide will hope you make the best choices for your playstyle.
+What team you choose to use is entirely up to you and it is our hope that this guide will help you make the best choices for your playstyle.
 You can mix the teams however you want, but bringing any of these top Pokémon will easily boost your performance!

-Ultra League: Premier Cup.
+Ultra League: Premier Cup Tier List

 For anyone not familiar with Premier Cup in Go Battle League, this introduces some restrictions on the available Pokémon you can choose from.
 This game type eliminates legendary and mythical Pokémon from the meta.
 Removing legendary Pokémon allows other Pokémon to shine and changes the typing meta.